pradhyumnaag30/PhiUSIIL-Phishing-URL-Detection/readme.md

 ![learningcurve2](learning2.png)

 Despite losing all HTML/DOM/JavaScript–based signals, the models still achieve **93–96% accuracy** in a pure streaming, URL-only setting.
-This suggests that **lexical URL features alone carry strong predictive power**, enabling fast, safe, real-time phishing detection without loading the target website.
 # **Conclusion**

 Across all four experimental settings, the PHIUSIIL dataset proves to be **highly separable**, even under severe constraints.
 Traditional offline models (Approach 1) achieve near-perfect performance, establishing an extremely high upper bound.
 Yet even when the available training data is drastically reduced (Approach 2), tree-based models maintain **>99.9% accuracy** with as little as **1–5%** of the dataset — showing that few-shot learning remains highly viable.

 In more realistic streaming conditions (Approach 3), where the model must predict before seeing the true label and can only update once per sample, incremental learners still perform well.
 Bernoulli Naive Bayes reaches **98.65% accuracy**, demonstrating that simple, lightweight algorithms can remain competitive under strict one-pass constraints.

 Finally, even when restricted to **pure URL-only, pre-fetch features** (Approach 4), incremental learners achieve **93–96% accuracy**, confirming that a large portion of phishing signal is encoded directly in the lexical structure of the URL itself.
-This makes fast, safe, real-time phishing detection feasible without loading the webpage — crucial for email clients, browsers, and endpoint security systems.
+This makes fast, safe, phishing detection feasible without loading the webpage — crucial for email clients, browsers, and endpoint security systems.

-Overall, the experiments show that phishing URLs in this dataset can be **reliably identified across offline, few-shot, incremental, and real-time scenarios**, providing a strong foundation for both high-performance batch models and lightweight, deployable streaming detectors.
+Overall, the experiments show that phishing URLs in this dataset can be **reliably identified across offline, few-shot, incremental, and URL-only scenarios**, providing a strong foundation for both high-performance batch models and lightweight, deployable streaming detectors.
 # **How to Use This Repository**

 ### **1. Install dependencies**